scenarioo/scenarioo/docs/contribute/Scenarioo-User-Documentation-and-Webpage-with-Jekyll.md

     * Select all content of `docs/_book` to copy (without the .gitignore file)
     * Copy to scenarioo.github.io repo into the correct sub folder of `docs` for the version you want to deploy
     * Make sure the target folder is cleaned first, if there was already an old version of the docu deployed for that same version, before you copy.
+    * If this is the docu of the current official released version, please publish both to its concrete version directory as well as to folder `master`.

-* Commit and push the new version to master branch on scenarioo.github.io
+* Commit and push the added / updated documentation versions to master branch on scenarioo.github.io

+* When done: make sure that you changes to scenarioo/scenarioo are merged to develop and on develop verify in `book.json` that the Developer version is configured as selected again!